Oftentimes the hardest part of the journey is simply believing you’re worthy of the trip.

 Feeling good enough in life, in work, in business, and in our relationships has everything to do with how we personally judge the cracks in our own bucket.
 Because we all have a few cracks!

 But are they cracks that wreck us, that taint us, and that ruin our experience and desirability?

 Or do our cracks water a trail of flowers we haven’t even stopped to appreciate?

 Let this be your wake-up call!

 Choose to see the flowers through the cracks in your own bucket — choose to see how it’s exactly those cracks that make you good enough — and your whole universe will shift!

 Now, it’s your turn…

 Yes, it’s your turn to take a deep breath when you need one.
 Sometimes the pressure coming from peers, family, work, and society in general is enough to make us feel less than “good enough.”
-If we don’t have the “right” job, relationship, house, and so forth by a certain age or time frame, we assume we’re flawed — cracked.
-Angel and I hear about this kind of self-defeating mindset from our Getting Back to Happy Course students and blog subscribers on a daily basis, and we aren’t immune either.
+If we don’t have the “right” job, relationship, house, and so forth by a certain age or time frame, we assume we’re flawed — cracked!
+Again, Angel and I hear about this kind of self-defeating mindset from our clients, our students, and our readers/subscribers on a daily basis, and we aren’t immune either.
 Feeling good enough takes consistent practice.